neoforged/.github/primers/1.21.9/index.md

         - `outlineColor` - The outline color of the entity.
         - `lightCoords` - The packed light coordinates used to light the entity.
         - `shadowPieces`, `$ShadowPiece` - Represents the relative coordinates of the shadow(s) the entity is casting.
+    - `FallingBlockRenderState` fields and implementations have all been moved to `MovingBlockRenderState`
     - `LivingEntityRenderState#appearsGlowing` -> `EntityRenderState#appearsGlowing`, now a method
     - `PaintingRenderState#lightCoords` -> `lightCoordsPerBlock`
     - `PlayerRenderState#useItemRemainingTicks`, `swinging` are removed